 Now that Nog is back on the space station, Rom has more opportunities to work alongside his son.
 At this point, while the father is very proud of his son’s skills, they respond to each other more as equals than as parent and child.
 The relationship between adult children and their parents often matures in this way to become more of a deep friendship than that of parent and child.

-Despite Nog’s passion and dedication to his new line of work as a Starfleet Cadet and his wider view of interspecies acceptance, his innate Ferengi heritage is never that far from the surface.
+Despite Nog’s passion and dedication to his new line of work as a Starfleet cadet and his wider view of interspecies acceptance, his innate Ferengi heritage is never that far from the surface.
 When offered a prestigious title and the responsibility of leadership, Nog’s innate Ferengi greed gets the better of him and he reflexively agrees to go along on a mission to rescue his grandmother.
-Training his father and uncle and a few other Ferengi in preparation for this rescue attempt only strengthens Rom's admiration and love for his son.
+Training his father, uncle, and a few other Ferengi in preparation for this rescue attempt only strengthens Rom's admiration and love for his son.

-Rom, now with a Bajoran wife, still misses spending time with his son.
+Rom, now married to the Bajoran Leeta, still misses spending time with his son.
 Their work does not often let them work together as much as it used to.
-To this end he looks to create reasons to spend time together.
-An opportunity to spend quality time with each other appears when they are recruited to the baseball team Niners.
-When Rom is kicked off the team, Nog is incensed and wishes to show his loyalty to his father by quitting the team as well.
+To this end, he looks to create reasons to spend time together.
+An opportunity to spend quality time with each other appears when they are recruited to the Niners baseball team.
+When Rom is kicked off the team, Nog is incensed and wishes to show his loyalty to his father by quitting the team.
 Rom insists that his son continue to play and that he will get just as much satisfaction from watching his son defeat the Vulcan team as he would from playing out in the field.
 This is a very touching parental sentiment where even being on the sidelines watching his child participate in an activity is a very important gesture of emotional support.

 Being a single parent is challenging at the best of times.
-Carrying it off while having a meddling brother constantly over your shoulder, and with a war on, is all that much more difficult.
+Carrying it off while having a meddling brother constantly over your shoulder, and doing so during war time, is all that much more difficult.
 Rom pulled this off admirably, while also finding his own sense of purpose once his role as a parent was not needed as often.
-Star Trek offers a worth of parental role models through various characters.
-The relationship between Rom and Nog is just one example of how a parent and child can reach beyond their cultural norms to find a more meaningful life together.
+Star Trek offers a variety of parental role models through various characters; the relationship between Rom and Nog is just one example of how a parent and child can reach beyond their cultural norms to find a more meaningful life together.